-Enable Council to sell part of the subject land.
-Adjoining landholder requested to purchase the land for use as private open space.
+• Enable Council to sell part of the subject land.
+An adjoining landholder requested to purchase part of the land for use as private open space.

-- Amend Schedule 4 of the Eurobodalla LEP 2012 to identify the land to be reclassified from community to operational land - Amend the Eurobodalla LEP 2012 Zone Map in relation to the subject land from RE1 Public Recreation to R3 Low Density Residential - Amend the Eurobodalla LEP 2012 Minimum Lot Size Map in relation to the subject land to provide a minimum lot size of 550sgm (K) - Amend the Eurobodalla LEP 2012 Height of Buildings Map in relation to the subject land to provide a maximum building height of 8.5m (I) - Amend the Eurobodalla LEP 2012 Land Reclassification Part Lots) Map to identify that part of the subject land proposed to be reclassified.
+- Amend Schedule 4 to identify the land to be reclassified from community to operational land - Amend the Zone Map from RE1 Public Recreation to R3 Low Density Residential - Amend the Minimum Lot Size Map to provide a minimum lot size of 550sqm (K) - Amend the Height of Buildings Map to provide a maximum building height of 8.5m (I) - Amend the Land Reclassification Part Lots) Map to identify that part of the land proposed to be reclassified.

-- The subject land is a small portion of the open space provided by Dalmeny Oval, at 0.9% of the total area of the lot. - Reclassification and sale will not impact on the operation of Dalmeny Oval. - The loss of part of the open space will not reduce local residents' accessibility to local open space or Dalmeny Oval.
+- The subject land is a small portion of Dalmeny Oval, at 1.3% of the total area of the lot. - Reclassification and sale will not impact on the operation of Dalmeny Oval. - The loss of part of the open space will not reduce local residents' accessibility to local open space or Dalmeny Oval. - The proposal does not restrict the use of the land as an informal pedestrian link between Mort Avenue and Binalong Street. - Future development is limited but may include secondary dwellings, subject to planning approval. - Funds from the sale of the land would be allocated to future Council projects.